JonathanWilbur/mueller-report/volume1.md

 ## Introduction To Volume I

-This report is submitted to the attorney general pursuant to 28 C.F.R. § 600.8(c), which states that, "\[a\]t the conclusion of the special counsel's work, he ... shall provide the attorney general a confidential report explaining the prosecution or declination decisions \[the special counsel\] reached."
+This report is submitted to the attorney general pursuant to 28 C.F.R. § 600.8(c), which states that, "\[a\]t the conclusion of the special counsel's work, he... shall provide the attorney general a confidential report explaining the prosecution or declination decisions \[the special counsel\] reached."

-The Russian government interfered in the 2016 presidential election in sweeping and systematic fashion. evidence of Russian government operations began to surface in mid-2016.
-In June, the democratic national committee and its cyber response team publicly announced that Russian hackers had compromised its computer network. releases of hacked materials-hacks that public reporting soon attributed to the Russian government-began that same month. additional releases followed in July through the organization WikiLeaks, with further releases in
+The Russian government interfered in the 2016 presidential election in sweeping and systematic fashion.
+Evidence of Russian government operations began to surface in mid-2016.
+In June, the democratic national committee and its cyber response team publicly announced that Russian hackers had compromised its computer network.
+Releases of hacked materials-hacks that public reporting soon attributed to the Russian government-began that same month.
+Additional releases followed in July through the organization WikiLeaks, with further releases in
 October and November.

 In late July 2016, soon after WikiLeaks's first release of stolen documents, a foreign